bayzed123/SitemapGenerator/README.md

 pathsOutsideEmberApp is an optional array of external URLs to be included in the generated sitemap.xml.

----

-## Example environment.js
+Please add these to your environment.js file as shown in the example below

 <!-- environment.js -->
 ...

 ENV['sitemap-autogenerator'] = {
 changeFrequency: 'weekly', // Optional (if not included in ENV, default value is 'daily')
 defaultPriorityValue: '0.3', // Optional (if not included in ENV, default value is '0.5')
 showLog: true,
-  ignoreTheseRoutes: {
+ignoreTheseRoutes: { // Optional (if not included in ENV, all routes will be included in sitemap.xml except those with path "*"
   'contact-us': true,
   'contact': true,
   'algorithmictradedeveloper': true,
   'careers': true
 },
-  customPriority: {
-    'fpgaengineer': '0.2',
+customPriority: { // Optional (if not included in ENV, all values will be the default value '0.5') 'fpgaengineer': '0.2',
   'systemapplicationdeveloper': '0.9',
   'general': '0.7',
   'coresoftwaredeveloper': '0.8'
 },
-  pathsOutsideEmberApp: [
+pathsOutsideEmberApp: [ // Optional (pathsOutsideEmberApp may be omitted) 'blog',
-    'blog',
   'some/other/path.html'
 ]

+...

 }

----

 sitemap-autogenerator will run at the end of each Ember build, which are run with: npm run build